 Procrastination is the enemy of a busy person.
 Procrastination pushes things to the end and makes it almost impossible to get through the work you need to complete.
 It is often easier to take well-defined tasks and complete them first, but it is also important to start vague tasks to attempt to gain an understanding as to how long they will take (see Feedback Loop).
 You can always PUT IT OFF once you get an idea of what you need to do.
-You can also Seek Clarification from someone if the task does not become clear after you start.
+You can also SEEK CLARIFICATION from someone if the task does not become clear after you start.

-Another pattern that can help define a poorly defined or vague task is CARDBOARD CONSULTANT by Charles Weir and James Noble [4].
+Another pattern that can help define a poorly defined or vague task is CARDBOARD CONSULTANT by Charles Weir and James Noble [9].

 Just starting a vague task can permit you to obtain the information you need to complete it.
 Paradoxically, it may also help you overcome the fear of starting a seemingly complex task.
-If the task remains vague, follow it with SEEK CLARIFICATION.
-In some cases where the task has become less vague, but is still not completely clear, follow it with PUT IT OFF.
+If the task remains vague, follow it with Seek Clarification.
+In some cases where the task has become less vague, but is still not completely clear, follow it with Put It Off.

 Another less desirable result is that you could waste too much time and mental energy attempting to solve something that really needs you to Seek Clarification.
-There is a subtlety between knowing when just starting is not the right thing to do and when to stop and Seek Clarification.
-A key indicator may be that you are feeling frustrated and the task is devoid of all fun and energy.
+There is a subtlety beween knowing when just starting is not the right thing to do and when to stop and Seek

+CLARIFICATION.
 If you begin a vague task in hopes of understanding it as you go and put off other work, you may be unable to complete either task.
 If you find yourself in this situation, you may be able to remedy it by attempting to Seek Clarification and Prioritize.

 - Assume that you receive a personnel resource spreadsheet with many vague tabs.
 Although the instructions indicate it will take five minutes to complete, you cannot tell if it will take that long or longer because the information requirements are vague.
 If you JUST START to fill it out, you may determine the information you require and not have to SEEK CLARIFICATION.
 The hope is that the information requirements will emerge and you will understand the amount of time it will take.
-While it may not take five minutes to complete, it may be containable within a fifteenminute time block. - Assume you are filling out a complex tax form for your tax return.
+While it may not take five minutes to complete, it may be containable within a fifteen-minute time block. - Assume you are filling out a complex tax form for your tax return.
 The instructions for the form are complex and somewhat vague.
 You have additional information to help you fill out the form, but that information is also vague because it is not specific to your data.
-Seeking clarification

-- from the taxing authority can be difficult.
+Seeking clarification from the taxing authority can be difficult.
 By just starting the form, the meaning of the instructions may emerge. - Assume you are a student that has an assignment requiring breakthrough thinking.
 The assignment's parameters are vague in order to foster innovation on your part.
 It may help to Seek Clarification, but you already know you will not receive specific instructions indicating a specific deliverable.
 Beginning the assignment will help you identify those areas where you may truly require clarification or additional information.